Pro- and Anti-Brexit protests

 It is surprising isolated for somewhere so close to Windsor and Slough,

-probably becuase much of the land around is owned by Eton College.
+probably because much of the land around is owned by Eton College.
 The main

-feature of the area apart from the river is the long viaduct by Brunel build
+feature of the area apart from the river is the long viaduct by Brunel (though

-to carry the branch line from Slough to Windsor.
-The pub is good; unpretentious
+after his death) to carry the branch line from Slough to Windsor.
+The pub

-and friendly with decent beer and cheap pub food.
+we visited was good; unpretentious and friendly with decent beer and cheap

 Vigil marks 17 years of Guantanamo torture